You are currently viewing 5 Local Secrets on the Christchurch to Akaroa Road.

 Volcanic plug of Onawe, creates beautiful natural art.

-After all this exploration it’s time to head to Akaroa to relax, sit back and with your new frame of mind enjoy a drink and watch one of Akaroa’s beautiful sunsets.
+After all this exploration of the Christchurch to Akaroa road it’s time to head to Akaroa to relax, sit back and with your new frame of mind enjoy a drink and watch one of Akaroa’s beautiful sunsets.
 And rest up there is SO much more to explore tomorrow, in living here a lifetime I still have new places to visit and stories to learn and share.

 If you really want to refresh your mind and reconnect with nature, there is simply no better way than to take a Nature and History Tour with me.
 Let me share with you my deep and diverse knowledge and my absolute passion for storytelling, that will allow you to see the beauty of Akaroa harbour in a completely new way!
 Sit back and enjoy, no masks required!